apkaur32/deep-learning-challenge/README.md

 > Compiling, Training, and Evaluating the Model

-4. How many neurons, layers, and activation functions did you select for your neural network model, and why?\
+4. How many neurons, layers, and activation functions did you select for your neural network model, and why?
-5. Were you able to achieve the target model performance?\
+5. Were you able to achieve the target model performance?
 6. What steps did you take in your attempts to increase model performance?

 I took the following steps to optimize the model:

--Attempt #1: Add more neurons\
+-Attempt #1: Add more neurons
-* 1st hidden layer: units=120, activation function="relu"\
+* 1st hidden layer: units=120, activation function="relu"
-* 2nd hidden layer: units=60, activation function="relu"\
+* 2nd hidden layer: units=60, activation function="relu"
 RESULTS 1: Accuracy: 72.6%\
 Adding more neurons did not increase accuracy, tried different activation functions next.

--Attempt #2: Add another hidden layer, use different activation functions, reduce epochs number\
+-Attempt #2: Add another hidden layer, use different activation functions, reduce epochs number
-* 1st hidden layer: units=120, activation function="relu"\
+* 1st hidden layer: units=120, activation function="relu"
-* 2nd hidden layer: units=60, activation function="relu"\
+* 2nd hidden layer: units=60, activation function="relu"
-* 3rd hidden layer: units=20, activation function="tanh"\
+* 3rd hidden layer: units=20, activation function="tanh"
 * number of epochs=50\
 RESULTS 2: Accuracy: 72.4%\
 Adding more hidden layer, and using different activation function still did not increase any accuracy.
 Tried another combination next.

 -Attempt #3: Add Dropout to minimize co-adaptation of nodes and reduce overfitting; and use activation function: LeakyReLU\
-* 1st hidden layer: units=60, activation function="LeakyReLU", Dropout(0.2)\
+* 1st hidden layer: units=60, activation function="LeakyReLU", Dropout(0.2)
-* 2nd hidden layer: units=20, activation function="LeakyReLU", Dropout(0.2)\
+* 2nd hidden layer: units=20, activation function="LeakyReLU", Dropout(0.2)
 * number of epochs=50\
 RESULTS 3: Accuracy: 72.5%\
 No improvement in acccuracy so I revisited the preprocessed dataset and decided to drop fewer columns next.

--Attempt #4: (FINAL) by keeping 'NAME' column intact and creating bins\
+-Attempt #4: (FINAL) by keeping 'NAME' column intact and creating bins
-* 1st hidden layer: units=80, activation function="relu"\
+* 1st hidden layer: units=80, activation function="relu"
-* 2nd hidden layer: units=30, activation function="relu"\
+* 2nd hidden layer: units=30, activation function="relu"
 RESULTS 4: ~ 78% Accuracy achieved\
 Not dropping 'NAME' column from the dataset and creating bins in this column for rare values fewer than 10 was the right approach for optimizing our model.

 ## Summary of results:
-The overall results of the deep learning model predict that applicants whose:\
+The overall results of the deep learning model predict that applicants who meet the following criteria have the best chance of success in their ventures, with the current accuracy rate of ~78% using our model:
-* 'NAME' appears 10 times or more;\
+* 'NAME' appears 10 times or more;
-* 'APPLICANT_TYPE' is either: T3,T4,T6,T5,T19,T8,T7,T10;\
+* 'APPLICANT_TYPE' is either: T3,T4,T6,T5,T19,T8,T7,T10;
-* 'CLASSIFICATION' is either: C1000,C2000,C1200,C3000,C2100;\
+* 'CLASSIFICATION' is either: C1000,C2000,C1200,C3000,C2100;
-have the best chance of success in their ventures, with the current accuracy rate of ~78% using our model.

 This also meant that evaluating the 'NAME' column produces a higher success rate than our original trained model at ~72% and should be kept in the dataset for retraining.

 ## Recommendation
 Another recommendation for a different model that could solve this classification problem could be optimizing our current model further to include more layers and add more neurons, which seems to improve accuracy to ~80% in some instances, though I did not include them in my analysis directly.